Office of Tribal Relations, USDA.

 Notice of public meeting.

-This notice announces a forthcoming meeting of The Council for Native American Farming and Ranching (CNAFR) a public advisory committee of the Office of Tribal Relations (OTR).
-Notice of the meetings are provided in accordance with section 10(a)(2) of the Federal Advisory Committee Act, as amended, (5 U.S.C.
-Appendix 2).
-This will be the third meeting of the CNAFR and will consist of, but not limited to: hearing public comments; update of USDA programs and activities; discussion of committee priorities.
+This notice announces a forthcoming meeting of The Council for Native American Farming and Ranching (CNAFR), a public advisory committee of the Office of Tribal Relations (OTR).
+Notice of the meetings are provided in accordance with section 10(a)(2) of the Federal Advisory Committee Act, as amended.
+This will be the second meeting held during fiscal year 2018 and will consist of, but not be limited to: hearing public comments and subcommittee report outs.
 This meeting will be open to the public.

 Start Further Info